BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/pencil2.png">1.1 – How PostgreSQL Compares to SQL Server at a Glance</h2>

 Both SQL Server and PostgreSQL are full ACID-compliant relational database management systems that support standard SQL, stored procedures, triggers, views, indexing, replication, and role-based security.
-For a working SQL Server professional, most of the concepts transfer directly — the vocabulary and the mechanics differ in important ways.
+For a working SQL Server professional, most of the concepts transfer directly, the vocabulary and the mechanics differ in important ways.

 The table below is your "Rosetta Stone" for the workshop: